80-year-old man and dog duo stop would-be car thief

 Someone was trying to steal Teague’s car with his 11-year-old rescue dog, Skip, still inside.

-“It was kinda exciting…They asked me if I was scared when I was standing in front of the car and and I said, ‘Well, I didn’t have time, I was just hoping I didn’t become an 80-year-old speed bump,’” said Teague.
+“It was kinda exciting…They asked me if I was scared when I was standing in front of the car and I said, ‘well, I didn’t have time, I was just hoping I didn’t become an 80-year-old speed bump,’” said Teague.

 It all started at Teague’s dentist’s office, not far from Eastern New Mexico Medical Center.
 He only meant to be a minute.